apache/jena-site/content/documentation/fuseki2/fuseki-embedded.md

 ## Running as a standalone server {#fuseki-basic}

-The artifact {{org.apache.jena::jena-fuseki-basic}} is a packaging of the embedded server that runs from the command line.
+The artifact `org.apache.jena::jena-fuseki-basic` is a packaging of the embedded server that runs from the command line.
 Unlike the full Fuseki server, it is only configured from the command line and has no persistent work area on-disk.